Demand for professionals with the skills to detect, respond to, and prevent cyber-attacks is at an all-time high.

-During this course you will gain the knowledge and develop the skills you need to et a job in cyber security.
+During this course, you will gain the knowledge and develop the skills you need to get a job in cyber security.
 Since cyber security is relevant to any organisation with a digital framework, you could work in a wide range of industries.

-During the Foundation year, teaching is delivered by Westminster Kingsway College at our Soho centre, central London, in a combined teaching programme with lecturers from Staffordshire University and in partnership with many different industry professionals.
-Our Soho centre is equipped with high-end computers to give yoou the best foundation.
-During this Foundation year you will also have regular visits to Staffordshire University's London Digital Institute, in East London.
+During the Foundation year, teaching is delivered by Westminster Kingsway College at our Regent's Park Centre, central London, in a combined teaching programme with lecturers from Staffordshire University and in partnership with many different industry professionals.
+During this Foundation year, you will also have regular visits to Staffordshire University's London Digital Institute, in East London.

 After the Foundation year, you will complete the rest of the course at the London Digital Institute.
-During th first year you will further your knowledge of the subject, including aspects of software development and supplication modelling, a foundation of digital technologies, as well as delving into concepts of networking, cyber security and web development.
+During the first year, you will further your knowledge of the subject, including aspects of software development and supplication modelling, a foundation of digital technologies, as well as delving into concepts of networking, cyber security and web development.

-In the second year you’ll delve deeper into the specialisms of cyber security, tackling the subject of ethical hacking, cyber operations, and further networking technologies relevant to the discipline.
-You’ll also expand your knowledge in computer science, looking at commercial computing.
+In the second year, you’ll delve deeper into the specialisms of cyber security, tackling the subject of ethical hacking, cyber operations, and further networking technologies relevant to the discipline.
+You’ll also expand your knowledge of computer science, by looking at commercial computing.